mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 1. CDH 5.4.2 must be deployed, configured in the cluster with the services running that are required for the tests.
 2. Add execution of shinit.sh to shell initialization scripts (e.g., .bashrc).

-3. If running Presto-tests the following files must be configured according to the used environment:
+If running Presto-tests also the following files must be configured according to the used environment:

-3.1. hosts
+1. hosts
 IP addresses of the used worker hosts
-3.2. presto/deploy.sh (required only when testing Presto) PRESTO_SOURCE must be set to match the location from which presto-server files can be found.
+2. presto/deploy.sh (required only when testing Presto) PRESTO_SOURCE must be set to match the location from which presto-server files can be found.
 PEM must be set to match the SSH PEM file location accepted by all the worker nodes.